IEEEteiwm/Saturday-Six-Hours-Challenge/README.md

 6. 1 x temperature sensor (HIH 6130)

 Installation:
-a.
-Download the code.
+1. Download the code.
-b.
-Download the library for the components that needed n the code.
+2. Download the library for the components that needed n the code.
-c.
-Open the Arduino IDE and write the code.
+3. Open the Arduino IDE and write the code.
-d.
-Take the libraries copy/paste in the file of the code so the components can work.
+4. Take the libraries copy/paste in the file of the code so the components can work.

 Usage:
-i.
-You can open the Copy-of-Arduino-Mosfet-DC-Motor-Driver.brd with www.tinkercad.com
+1. You can open the Copy-of-Arduino-Mosfet-DC-Motor-Driver.brd with www.tinkercad.com